 Install the LED like shown in the Fig 4.
 This will require cutting and bending its legs.
-Make sure the short leg (cathode) is the closest to the outline of the PCB.
-If you don't remember which one is the shortest, it can be identified by a small flat section on the plastic part of the LED.
+Make sure the short leg (cathode) is soldered to the square pad on the PCB (closest to the edge of the PCB).
+If you don't remember which one is the shortest after cutting the LED legs, it can be identified by a small flat section on the plastic part of the LED.
 If the LED is install backward, it will not illuminate.
-Once satisfied with the position of the LED, solder it the the PCB.
+Once satisfied with the position of the LED, solder it the PCB.
 I advice the solder the short leg (cathode) last, as it is connected to the ground plane of the PCB, and therefore require more efforts to bring to soldering temperature.